Purpose of the Grant Program

-The Fulbright-Nokia Distinguished Chair in ICT award emphasizes projects that prioritize active research work, including publications, yet also include guest lecturing and/or supervising students.
-While the main aim of this Chair position is designed to promote international exchange, the selected Chair is encouraged to participate in and explore research collaboration, write joint publications with Finnish colleagues, develop international exchange collaboration between the U.S. home and Finnish host institution, and otherwise engage with the host community and Finnish companies.
-Fulbright scholars are often invited to guest lecture in other Finnish higher education institutions or international companies having a strong link to Finland.
-The Fulbright-Nokia Chair may also be asked to give a guest lecture at Nokia in order to increase the communication and further industrial-academic collaboration.
+The award emphasizes projects that prioritize active research work, including publications, with plans for long-lasting collaboration between Finnish and U.S. research groups.
+The target is that the award helps in establishing new research collaboration that continues after the visit has taken place.
+Some guest lecturing and/or supervising students is therefore welcomed.
+While the main aim of this Chair position is designed to promote international exchange, the selected Chair is encouraged to network in the whole Finnish research and high-tech industrial community, additionally to the create joint publications with Finnish colleagues, develop international exchange collaboration between U.S. Finnish host institution, and otherwise engage with the host community and Finnish companies.
+Fulbright scholars are often invited to give guest lectures in other Finnish higher education institutions.
+The Fulbright-Nokia Chair may also be asked to give a guest lecture at Nokia, or other Finnish high-tech companies, in order to increase the impact of the visit in the society and industry.

 The Fulbright-Nokia Distinguished Chair in Information and Communications Technologies is funded by the Nokia Foundation and the Fulbright Finland Foundation.
 The U.S. program partner is the Institute for International Education (IIE).